rlplays/PufferLib/pufferlib/ocean_swimming.md

 # Swimming in the Ocean

+Ocean lets you build C environments with some binding Python glue to train/eval using PufferLib.
+Once you train the models, the exported weights can then be used by the C environment with only the `puffer_net.h` dependency.

 As always, follow the docs in [the official docs](https://puffer.ai/docs.html).

 This doc is aimed more towards folks unfamiliar with Python/research environments and for those using raw source instead of prebuilt images/Docker.